-Paris Saint Germain v RB Leipzig
+Messi scores twice in PSG comeback win

 Post update

-Attempt saved.
-Konrad Laimer (RB Leipzig) left footed shot from the right side of the box is saved in the bottom right corner.
-Assisted by Christopher Nkunku.
+Attempt blocked.
+Yussuf Poulsen (RB Leipzig) right footed shot from the right side of the box is blocked.
+Assisted by Ilaix Moriba.